Prayed into Existence and Poured into Being

-My first integration was with a horse and was initially seen as a blip, merely another ‘oh, shit’ moment in a string of them.
+My first integration was with a horse and was initially seen as merely another ‘oh, shit’ moment in a string of them.
 I met a Dutch warmblood named Marge in August of 2011 through a horse trainer.
-The trainer had been a client of mine and suggested that I try the work on horses she worked with.
-For several months, I worked on horses she trained for herself and other owners successfully eliminating behavioral and structural issues as well as laminitis and scar tissue.
-One day she mentioned there was a horse who, for some mysterious reason, had become ‘crazy’--out of control and dangerous to the point that the owner was considering euthanization.
+For several months, I worked on horses she trained successfully eliminating behavioral and structural issues as well as laminitis and scar tissue.
+One day she mentioned there was a horse who, for some mysterious reason, had become ‘crazy’--out of control and dangerous and the owner was considering euthanization.
 When I finally got to her, frenetic was an inadequate description; she was ready to run through the barn wall, as if she had truly gone mad.
-Here’s what I wrote a few days after the experience:
+Here’s what I wrote about the experience: